 Your balance is based on how three sensory inputs (vestibular, proprioception, and vision) convey information about the environment to your brain.
 If one or two of these inputs is not working correctly, the others must work harder to help you maintain your balance.
 Over time, this will cause your balance responses to decline.

 Poor balance responses can result in falls and serious injury.

 The fear of falling can result in self-imposed limitations on how you move which will have a detrimental effect on your future mobility and health.
 It is a misnomer to believe we should slow down as we age.
 Studies show a direct correlation between a slower pace of walking and increased falls.
 In fact, walking speed is now being considered by the medical community as the sixth vital sign.

 At Vortex Physical Therapy and Balance, we provide 1:1 balance therapy to people experiencing balance impairments.
-Following therapy, you are encouraged to join our weekly wellness class to maintain your balance and strength.
-Visit our Wellness Classes page for details.

 What is Balance Therapy?